 - Work in interdisciplinary teams

-The Association of Nurses in AIDS Care will provide up to 18.83 units of CNE upon completion of this event.
+The Association of Nurses in AIDS Care will provide 18.4 Continuing Nurse Education Hours.
 The Association of Nurses in AIDS Care is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Harvard Medical School (HMS) adheres to all ACCME Essential Areas, Standards and Policies.
 It is HMS’s policy that those who have influenced the content of a CME activity (e.g., planners, faculty, authors, reviewers and others) disclose all relevant financial relationships with commercial entities so that HMS may identify and resolve any conflicts of interest prior to the activity.
 These disclosures will be provided in the activity materials along with disclosure of any commercial support received for the activity.
 Additionally, faculty members have been instructed to disclose any limitations of data and unlabeled or investigational uses of products during their presentations.